AudiusProject/audius-protocol/monitoring/README.md

 * Click on `Versions` (from the left-sidebar)

 However, we track our dashboards via `git` as well since this allows us seemless local development of the same dashboards.

+#### Saving Screenshots

+Getting screenshots out of Grafana has [a long history of being tedious](https://github.com/grafana/grafana/issues/12607).

+However, we found good success when using the [GoFullPage Chrome extension](https://chrome.google.com/webstore/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl).

 #### Saving Locally Developed Dashboards